gilescope/book-exploring-async-basics/README.md

 This book aims to take a look at the **why** and **how** of concurrent programming.
 First we build a good foundation of basic knowledge, before we use that knowledge to investigate how Node.js works by building a Node-inspired runtime.

-This is the repo for the book: [The Node Experiment - Exploring Async Basics with Rust](https://cfsamson.github.io/book-investigating-async-basics/).
-The goal of this book is to create a good Async primer that will also demystify what the eventloop in Node is all about.
+The rendered version can be found here: [The Node Experiment - Exploring Async Basics with Rust](https://cfsamson.github.io/book-investigating-async-basics/).

 ## Feedback and discussion